Share records you must keep to complete your tax return

 The other good news is that you can share your Sharesight portfolio with your adviser so that they can access all these records and data when they need them as well.
 This means that they are confident that your records are accurate, spend less time entering data, and, have more time available to consult with you regarding any capital gains on shareholdings.
 This saves your adviser a lot of frustration and helps you achieve your best tax outcome!

 It may be that your Accountant or Tax Agent is already using Sharesight.
 We have a Professional Edition of Sharesight that allows advisers such as Accountants, Bookkeepers, Tax Agents and Financial Planners to administer client share portfolios.
-If you would like your adviser to learn more about Sharesight please ask them to visit Sharesight Professional.
+If you would like your adviser to learn more about Sharesight please ask them to visit Sharesight Pro.